 The company/firm have to be in business in the country of origin for At least one year, to establish that the applicant has worked in the qualifying capacity for one year.

 It should be shown that the foreign company is a viable entity.
 Its memorandum/articles of association or partnership deed, recent balance sheets, tax filings, payroll evidence, brochures, government permits for exports are essential.

 There is also a need to establish the existence of a qualifying entity in the USA.
 Therefore a branch, subsidiary or parent should be organized in the USA.
 The company's representative should have done this, as well as acquired a lease for business premises.
 It is essential to show imminent business activity.

 A description of the representative's job duties in the foreign company and prospective duties in the USA is also required.
 It is essential that the representative was employed for at least one year or more in a managerial, executive or specialized knowledge capacity in the foreign company.

 It is imperative for the foreign national to seek advice of corporate and tax counsel of certified public accountant.
 The U.S. entity should be structured so as to minimize tax liabilities in the U.S. and foreign country.
 After the corporation is established, it must also file periodic reports with the IRS and file federal, state and local taxes.

-We at the Law Offices of Prashanthi Reddy, PLLC have filed several L-1 petitions and are well versed in what kind of cases the USCIS approves.
+We at the Law Offices of Prashanthi Reddy, PLLC an imigration attorney in NYC have filed several L-1 petitions and are well versed in what kind of cases the USCIS approves.
 Because of our experience in this field we are able to anticipate problems and find solutions.